FortAwesome/Security-Docs-and-Attestation/Incident_Response_Policy.md

 ### Background Statement

-We, at Fonticons, know our culture but it is entirely reasonable for others planning to use our technology to desire to understand how we deal with issues, especially those that might result in a loss of or degregation of service.
+We, at Fonticons, know our culture but it is entirely reasonable for others planning to use our technology to desire to understand how we deal with issues, especially those that might result in a loss of or degradation of service.

 ## Definitions

 ### Terms

-* Employee shall mean an individual directly employeed by Fonticons Inc and all contractors, consultants, temporary employees, or business partners.
+* Employee shall mean an individual directly employed by Fonticons Inc and all contractors, consultants, temporary employees, or business partners.
 * Client shall mean a person or entity who installs or configures part or all of the Font Awesome free product/service for use on a website or product not owned or otherwise controlled by Fonticons.
 * Incident shall mean any event, whether electronic, physical or social that adversely impacts the confidentiality, integrity or availability of Fonticons systems or data.
 * Fonticons system shall mean any computers, communication systems, platforms, and any other information technology systems used by Fonticons Inc., to provide the Font Awesome product and service.